linode/apl-docs/docs/get-started/installation/linode.md

 sidebar_label: Linode Kubernetes Engine
 ---

-# Install APL on LKE with Linode DNS
+# Install Application Platform for LKE on LKE with Linode DNS

-Provision a LKE cluster in Cloud Manager or by using the Linode CLI and manually install APL onto it by using a Linode Domain.
+Provision a LKE cluster in Cloud Manager or by using the Linode CLI and manually install Application Platform for LKE (APL) onto it by using a Linode Domain.

 ## Prerequisites